 Status of medication for lumpy skin disease

 Since 2019, Indian laboratories have been conducting research on a domestic vaccine.
 Lumpi-ProVacInd was established in August 2022.
 The vaccine is not approved for emergency use.
 The goat pox vaccine is effective and is now being used.
 Telangana Veterinary Biological Research Institute.
 Indian Immunologicals and Hester Biosciences make the goat pox vaccine.
 India is also capable of producing a sheeppox vaccine.
-Testing has been increased for more vaccination and Tracings.
+Testing has been increased for more vaccinations and Tracings.

 In case you missed it: How to Start Dairy Farming From Scratch: A Complete Guide for Beginners